mraiur/dainmiller.github.io/_posts/2016-10-07-setting-up-elixir-and-phoenix.markdown

 layout: post
 tags: [elixir, phoenix]
 categories: [elixir]
-summary: Up and running with the hotness.
+summary: Up and running with the new hotness.
 ---

 Elixir and Phoenix.
 You know them, you want to learn them more.